 - 1 cup white vinegar

-- 25+ drops organic essential oil* (my faves are lavender, peppermint, geranium, sandalwood and eucalyptus)
+- 25+ drops high quality essential oil (my faves for laundry are lavender, geranium, sandalwood and eucalyptus)

 - Glass storage container with lid (I use a 32oz mason jar)